siennacorreia/siennacorreia.github.io/_posts/2025-05-10-Final-Project.md

 # Still Need to Do...
+- Add all of my graphs that show the data for the education% , wage, jail %, and employment % that was used for the simulation
 - Clearly align my definition of mobility barriers
 - make the simulation insteractive in a way on the web
 - make this post more fleshed out to show all steps of the process! ...
 Deciding on topic, research, finding csvs and other data, cleaning the data, making all graphs, making simulation, challenges along the way, how I would have furthered my work if more time